Skate the State: Places to Ice Skate in New Hampshire

 Occom Pond is located near the Hanover Country Club’s golf course, on the northern edge of the Dartmouth College campus.

 Puddle Dock Pond in Portsmouth

 Located at the Strawbery Banke Museum in Portsmouth.
 The rink is placed in the open lawn area between the Visitor Center and the Cooper Shop.
-Come for public skating, pond hockey and skating lessons.
+Come for public skating and skating lessons.

 Robin Hood Park Pond in Keene